flowdas/typeable/docs/api/typeable.rst

 This module defines the following constant:

 .. data:: MISSING

+   the :data:`MISSING` value is a sentinel object used to detect if parameters are provided.
+   This sentinel is used because :const:`None` is a valid value for that parameters.
+   No code should directly use the :data:`MISSING` value.

 This package defines a couple of classes, which are detailed in the sections below.